-Due to various factors, your network might be subject to various disturbances, which often lead to high ping situations and even packet loss.
+Due to various factors, your network might be subject to various disturbances, often leading to high ping situations and packet loss.

 What is packet loss?

-Although any network service can be targeted by packet loss, it appears that games, VoIP services, as well as multimedia streaming services are more affected.
+Although any network service can be targeted by packet loss, games, VoIP services, and multimedia streaming services are more affected.

 What causes packet loss?

 - An overloaded network: high traffic volume over several devices such as routers, servers, and terminals.

 - Unstable devices: if some of the devices on your network have weak or overloaded CPUs, said devices become unable to process data entirely.
 This can affect your whole network and be a cause of packet loss.

 - Software/firmware issues: glitches in a network device’s software can lead to packet loss, affecting the whole network.

 - Hardware-related issues: low-quality cables, faulty RAM modules, and outdated network adapters can all contribute to causing packet loss.

 Many factors can play a role in packet loss occurring on your connection; however, the ones above are among the most common ones.